txus/micetrap/Readme.md

    (timestamp) ::: Responded misleadingly: let's drive those hackers nuts! :::

+These gets logged inside a .log file within the current directory.
 And in the nmap terminal:

    Starting Nmap 5.35DC1 ( http://nmap.org ) at (timestamp)